BlackCatDevel0per/cftp/README.md

 CFTP - Compression add-on for File Transfer Protocol

 # About CFTP
-CFTP uses gzip and tar compression to reduce the size of the transferred files and combine them into one tar.gz archive stored in the server and client caches (useful for a large number of photos, text files and other small files in large quantities) and auto-extracting them on the server, which  greatly increases the speed of transferring files via ftp
+CFTP uses gzip and tar compression to reduce the size of the transferred files and combine them into one tar.gz archive, temporarily stored in the server and client tmp directories (useful for a large number of photos, text files and other small files in large quantities) and its auto-extracting on  server, which significantly increases the speed of file transfer via ftp

 # Client device
 <img src="Screenshots/cftp_client.jpg" align="center" />